Honinb0n/uds-server-simulator/README.md

 ## Configration file
 The file `config.json` defines every ECU's information which needs to be initialized.

-The `CURRENT_ECU` defines which ECU the server should simulate.
+The `CURRENT_ECU` specifies which ECU the server should simulate.

-And you can also add custom ECU information.
-The field requirements are as follows.
+You can also add custom ECU information with the following fields:

 * **Mandatory**
     * `func_req_id`: can be set to "0x7DF", or an empty string.